junga-com/bg-atom-tree-view-toolbar/README.md

 	// attributes for the bar container

     .btn {
         // default attributes for all buttons inside the (The .btn class is used by atom for all standard button styling) }

 	.<buttonName> {
 		// styling for a specific button.
 See the Included Buttons section for the names.
 	}
 ```

+#### Hacking Tip

+If you want to play around with this package in ways that are not exposed through the commands, open devtools console (window:toggle-dev-tools) and explore the bgPlugins... global variable.
+Start typing the `bgPlugin[...` and use the autocomplete to select this package name.
+If you hit enter on the completed `bgPlugins['packageName']` it shows you a reference to the plugin object that you can expand to explore the current state of the plugin.
+You can autocomplete further to navigate to the sub-objects and invoke methods and see what they do.